 The class looks at contemporary methods of teaching language arts and social studies for all students.
-The primary focus will be the use of cooperative learning and a hands-on approach to teaching.
-Classroom observation of 10 hours is required.
+The primary focus will be the use of cooperative and project-based learning instruction.
+Five hours of classroom observations required.

 This course will be an overview of some of the theoretical issues and instructional strategies related to the teaching of the receptive and expressive areas of language learning.
 In the language arts, interdependent and interrelated aspects of the oral language, listen, writing, visually representing, viewing, reading, and thinking will be focused upon interactively whereby usage in each supplements and reinforces the learning of and in the others.
-There will also be emphasis placed upon the practical implementation of an integrated language arts program in the classroom within the contexts of the standards as proposed by the Pennsylvania Department of Education.
-Five hours of observation required.
+There will also be emphasis placed upon the practical implementation of an integrated language arts program in the classroom within the contexts of Pennsylvania's Standards Aligned System.
+Five hours of classroom observations required.

-EDUC 381 Methods of Nonverbal Communication........3
+EDUC 382 Methods of Classroom Management......3